DInnaD/labnotebook/content/lab-notebook/2010-11-29-challenges-in-estimating-phylogenetic-signal.md

 ---
+categories:
+- evolution
 comments: true
-date: 2010-11-29 07:21:00
+date: 2010-11-29T07:21:00Z
-layout: post
+redirects:
+- /wordpress/archives/478
+- /archives/478
 slug: challenges-in-estimating-phylogenetic-signal
 title: Challenges in estimating phylogenetic signal
-redirects: [/wordpress/archives/478, /archives/478]
-categories:
-- evolution
+url: /2010/11/29/challenges-in-estimating-phylogenetic-signal/
 ---

 Uncertainty in estimate of lambda illustrated by simulating 1000 data sets on the Geopsiza tree under a model with lambda = 0.62.
 Shows the high uncertainty in estimating lambda at all, despite the power in the estimate at this value.